Breast Cancer Radiation Therapy

 Minuses: Many patients aren’t eligible.
 Patients also don’t know until a few days after surgery, when margin and lymph node results come back, if they are done with radiation therapy.

 Partial breast radiation versus whole breast radiation: Some radiation oncologists question whether partial breast radiation is as effective as whole breast radiation at lowering the risk of cancer coming back.
-The American Society of Radiation Oncologists concluded that partial breast radiation is effective as long as patients fit detailed guidelines.
+The American Society for Radiation Oncology concluded that partial breast radiation is effective as long as patients fit detailed guidelines.
 At OHSU, doctors followed 127 patients who received Intrabeam therapy from 2009 through 2016.
 They found that it's a safe and effective option for carefully selected patients.

 - Breast Cancer, RT Answers; Answers to Your Radiation Therapy Questions, American Society of Radiation Oncologists